-- 169. Indeed, the Board of Appeal notes that none of these Proposals fully complied with the requirements for the designation of a single entity performing all aFRR-Platform functions, nor for the designation of multiple entities performing all aFRR-Platform functions and providing the necessary guarantees on allocation of functions and coordination between these functions, on governance, operation and regulatory oversight in line with the EB NC's objectives and provisions on conflict resolution, as required by the second sentence of Article 21(3)(e) of the EB NC.
-It also notes that this failure to comply with the legal requirements persisted despite extensive dialogue and debate and several opportunities being afforded to the TSOs to provide an appropriately modified Proposal. - 170.
-The Board of Appeal considers, therefore, that the Contested Decision does not impose a single entity structure for the aFRR-Platform.
-The Contested Decision's aFRRIF requires the TSOs to designate a single entity for the AOF/TTSF (leaving it at the discretion of the TSOs to propose its form and design), not only because this is what the TSOs requested in their last (third revised) draft All TSOs' aFRRIF Proposal but also because all other All TSOs' Proposals putting forward a multiple entity had failed to comply with Article 21(3)(e) of the EB NC.
-What is more, the Board of Appeal considers that the Contested Decision's aFRRIF expressly allows that this single entity performing the AOF/TTSF be only of a temporary nature and could be converted in a multiple entity (complying with Article 21(3)(e) of the EB NC) when the CMF becomes mandatory (by 24 January 2023) given that the TSOs are given the occasion to propose that either the same entity as the AOF/TTSF entity be designated for the CMF or that a different CMF entity be designated without further requirements, letting it up to the TSOs to define the entity's form. - 171.
-The Board of Appeal notes that, in the sequence of the dialogue between the Agency and all TSOs, the Agency set out its view on the efficiencies of a single entity structure in a presentation sent to the TSOs on 4 October 2019, pursuant to which the TSOs submitted a second (revised) All TSOs ́ aFRRIF Proposal to the Agency designating a single TSO to perform the AOF/TTSF. - 172.
+the TSOs requested in their last (third revised) draft All TSOs ́ mFRRIF Proposal but also because all other All TSOs ́ Proposals putting forward a multiple entity had failed to comply with Article 20(3)(e) of the EB NC.
+What is more, the Board of Appeal considers that the Contested Decision ́s mFRRIF expressly allows that this single entity performing the AOF/TTSF be only of a temporary nature and could be converted in a multiple entity (complying with Article 20(3)(e) of the EB NC) when the CMF becomes mandatory (by 24 January 2023) given that the TSOs are given the occasion to propose that either the same entity as the AOF/TTSF entity be designated for the CMF or that a different CMF entity be designated without further requirements, letting it up to the TSOs to define the entity ́s form.

+- 172. The Board of Appeal notes that, in the sequence of the dialogue between the Agency and all TSOs, the Agency set out its view on the efficiencies of a single entity structure in a presentation sent to the TSOs on 4 October 201984, pursuant to which the TSOs submitted a second (revised) All TSOs' mFRRIF Proposal to the Agency designating a single TSO to perform the AOF/TTSF. - 173.
 The Board of Appeal finds that it is incorrect to state that the Agency imposed a single entity structure in its Contested Decision and, what is more, that it is incorrect that the Agency imposed a single entity structure in its dialogue with the TSOs leading up to the Contested Decision.
 During this dialogue, the Agency set out the advantages of a single entity structure but left the possibility to the TSOs open to choose a single entity structure or a multiple entity structure without any further requirement on its design (e.g. consortium or not).
-The only constant request of the Agency was that there be clarity as to whether All TSOs ́ Proposal designated a single entity or multiple entities (in which case compliance with the additional requirements of Article 21(3)(e) of the EB NC had to be ensured and demonstrated).
+The only constant request of the Agency was that there be clarity as to whether All TSOs ́ Proposal designated a single entity or multiple entities (in which case compliance with the additional requirements of Article 20(3)(e) of the EB NC had to be ensured and demonstrated). - 174.
+The Board of Appeal finds that the Agency was fully in line with the NRAs, who, in their Non-Paper referring, mutatis mutandis, to the 2nd RfA on All TSOs ́ INIF Proposal, also held that the TSOs had the possibility to choose a single entity structure or a multiple entity structure but that All TSOs ́ Proposal could only obtain regulatory approval if there was clarity on which option was chosen and, in case a multiple entity structure was chosen, clarity on compliance with the additional requirements of Article 20(3)(e) of the EB NC.
+The 2nd RfA on All TSOs ́ INIF Proposal states that "Regulatory Authorities"

-&lt;sup>82 Annex 12 to the Defence.
+84 Annex 10 to the Defence.
 Email from ACER to the TSOs of 4 October 2019, including ACER's "Note on Single Entity for Performing the Functions of the EU Balancing Platform".